EDITOR’S NOTE: NYC kids’ winter activities recommendations updated for Winter 2022-23!!

 Best kids’ winter activities in NYC: Skating

 Let the tourists take over Rockefeller Center.
 Instead, start your quest for ice time by checking out NYC’s public skating rinks.
 Then, see what our friends at Tiny Beans recommend for skating in Manhattan, Brooklyn and Queens.
 Personally, we like:

 Lakeside Prospect Park.
 This recently renovated Brooklyn skating rink features an outdoor and an indoor rink so you can have fun no matter the weather.
 Don’t forget to stop in at the cafe for hot chocolate.

 The Rink at Winter Village in Bryant Park.
 This great Manhattan location always has fun going on in its Winter Village setting.
-Features special penguin “Skate Aids” to rent that will help beginners under age 10 navigate.
+Skating is free if you bring your own skates, but you do need to reserve a time.
+Features to rent include special penguin “Skate Aids” to rent that will help beginners under age 10 navigate, ice “bumper cars,” curling lanes and even dining igloos.

 City Ice Pavilion.
 Hop over to Queens for this huge skating facility in Long Island City that features two NHL-size rinks.
 Note: helmets for novice skaters are no longer available for rental.